jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

-hanging node appears to float above or below the linear interpolation from the longer side, like here (in the left picture, see the gap at the bottom in the blue green area, and around the top left in the greenesh area; pictures by Kevin Dugan):
+hanging node appears to float above or below the linear interpolation from the longer side, like here (in the left picture, see the gap at the bottom in the blue green area, and around the top left in the greenish area; pictures by Kevin Dugan):

 <img width="400px" src="http://www.dealii.org/images/wiki/gap-in-q2-1.png" align="center" />
 <img width="400px" src="http://www.dealii.org/images/wiki/gap-in-q2-2.png" align="center" />